Gavinton: History

 Gavinton is a relatively new settlement, having been established as a planned estate village in 1759 when David Gavin, the local landowner, decided to demolish the village and the church of Langton, which were situated on his estate, and rebuild them outwith the walls on Crimson Hill.

 The first records of the area came in the reign of David I of Scotland when Roger d'Eu, the king's retainer, was in possession of lands and church of Langton.
 Richard was succeeded at Langton by William de Veteriponte (Vipont) and that family were the lairds until 1314 when Sir William, Lord of Langton, died at the Battle of Bannockburn in 1314.
 The lordship at Langton Tower passed to Sir Alexander Cockburn when he married Mary, the Vipont heiress.

-In 1496, King James IV of Scotland sent his artillery to Langton to prepare for an English incursion then Mary, Queen of Scots was believed to have spent a night at Langton Tower during a survey of the border lands.
-The old village of Langton, so called because of its straggling layout (Longtown) was attacked and razed to the ground in 1558 by Sir Henry Percy, Earl of Northumberland.
+In 1496, King James IV of Scotland sent his artillery to Langton to prepare for an English incursion.
+Mary Queen of Scots was believed to have spent a night at Langton Tower during a survey of the border lands.
+The old village of Langton, so called because of its straggling layout (Longtown), was attacked and razed to the ground in 1558 by Sir Henry Percy, Earl of Northumberland.